projedi/projedi.github.io/_posts/2019-06-09-lua-in-rust-more-parsing.markdown

     consumed_count: usize,
 }
 {% endhighlight %}
-So, instead of an immutable `input`, which points to the entire input string (a change I made [here]({% post_url 2019-06-03-lua-in-rust-combinatory-parsing-cont %})) I now need to go back to a mutable thing pointing directly at the next symbol to parse. `consumed_count` is essentially the same as `index`, but with a more suggestive (I hope) name.
+Instead of an immutable `input`, which points to the entire input string (a change I made [here]({% post_url 2019-06-03-lua-in-rust-combinatory-parsing-cont %})) I now need to go back to a mutable thing pointing directly at the next symbol to parse. `consumed_count` is essentially the same as `index`, but with a more suggestive (I hope) name.
 Also, I removed a `Copy` trait because it's too restrictive on types of iterators allowed.

 Now, the code, that needed to change significantly: